tldr-pages/tldr/contributing-guides/style-guide.md

 ## Emphasis

-Do not use *italics*, **boldface** or any other text styling in the pages.
+Do not use *italics*, **boldface** or any other text styling on the pages.
 These are reserved for client emphasis of placeholders.

 ## Serial Comma